nyc-otters-2017/crud_students/README.md

 # Anagram Server: The Basics

+## Learning Competencies

+* map the flow of data through a web application
+* recognize the five HTTP methods (GET, POST, DELETE, PUT, PATCH)
+* see implementation of MVC on the web.
+* use important unix contextual tools (e.g. `wc`, `cat`, `man`, `grep`)
+* use the database to verify changes made by the framework
+* use `rake` to generate models, migrations, and to perform migration

 ## Summary

-We're going to write a simple web application that accepts a word via an HTML form and returns a list of anagrams.
-This will be our first database-backed web application.
+We're going to write a web application backed by a database.
+Users will provide a word, our application will access the database to retrieve anagrams for that word, and the anagrams will be show to the user.

 ## Releases